albertocastelli/project-errore-404/README.md

 if the book name is a string, does not exist in the framework and has no commas in the name, it will be added to data.csv, under the column name 'books', and the other related columns (ie writers) will be left with a nan value;

 for any other instance of invalidity, a message saying to insert a valid input will be dispalyed.

+### add_change_value()
+This function allows the end user to modify and / or add additional information inside a cell of the dataframe.
+It basically allows the user to customize his library archive.
+    This function needs 3 inputs:
+    - book: the book to which the user wants to make changes and the accepted values are names of books already present in the archive;
+    - col: the column to which the user wants to make changes and the accepted values are columns already present in the dataset;
+    - value: the values the users wants to put / add / modify in the cell.
+This is the only new and unknown input.
+The accepted values that       can be inserted in this case are all the strings which do not contain any commas, since introducing any comma would change the behavior of     the data.csv
+The expected output is an update of the archive with the new/modified information that the user decided to insert.